By Ed Staskus

 “Scouting is a powerful movement providing life-changing opportunities to today’s Lithuanian youth,” said Zygimantas Pavilionis, the Lithuanian ambassador.

-The Centennial of Lithuanian scouting will be celebrated in 2018.
+The Centennial of Lithuanian scouting was celebrated in 2018.
 My father was one of many Scoutmasters who kept scouting alive.
 Although he has since passed away, whatever scout camp in the sky he is at he is sure to be smiling through the smoke of a very large bonfire at how Lithuanian scouting has resurrected itself one hundred years later.